 i-Size car seats go by height instead of weight.
 A true i-Size car seat will only use Isofix connectors, although some baby car seats can still be installed in your car via the car's adult seat belt.
 It's mandatory for a baby to be rear-facing in an i-Size seat until he or she is 15 months old.

 i-Size car seats will fit all i-Size-certified cars and almost all cars with Isofix.
 Check with the car manufacturer to see which position you can use an i-Size car seat in your vehicle.

 See our guide to i-Size car seats for more information on this type of child car seat.

 |Age of child||Front seat||Rear seat||Who is responsible?|

 |Child up to three years old||Correct child car seat must be used.||

 Children under three must be in a child car seat.

 If there’s no room for a third child seat in the back of your vehicle.
-Children aged three or under can use the front seat but they must be in a child car seat.
+Children aged three or under can use the front seat but only if the are in a child car seat.

-You can’t take children under three on an unexpected journey in a vehicle without a seat belt or the correct child car seat.
-The only exception to this rule is if it's in a licensed taxi or minicab and the rear seats are separated from the driver by a fixed partition and the child travels on the rear seats.
+You can’t take children under three on an unexpected journey over a short distance, in a vehicle without a seat belt or the correct child car seat.
+The only exception to this rule is if it's in a licensed taxi or minicab (private hire vehicles) and the child travels on the rear seats.

 |Child from third birthday up to 135cm in height, or 12th birthday, whichever they reach first||Correct child restraint must be used.||